 I came to Iceland half a year ago and yet, there are certain phenomena that can always make me wonder.
 You hear about them, but no one wants to talk about them.
-Who are Icelandic 'hidden people' and what should you know about their existence?
+Who are Icelandic elves, or 'hidden people', and where can you find them?

 On the first weekend of February I took a part of a typical Icelandic festival called Thorrablót.
 Thorrablót comes from an ancient Nordic tradition which celebrates Thor – the God of Thunder in the old Nordic religion.
 Nowadays, Thorrablót is closely connected with eating the strangest Icelandic food you can hardly imagine; from ram's testicles to rotten shark’s meat and boiled sheep’s head.
 If you want to know more, check out the article on Thorrablót and traditional Icelandic food here .